dgaydukov/cert-ocpjp11/files/ocpjp11.md

             * hardware (dynamic parallelism) - cpu decides on runtime which instructions to run in parallel, like intel pentium
             * software (static parallelism) - compiler decides during compilation what instructions to run in parallel, like intel itanium
-        * concurrency - ability to run multiple threads within single process, where each thread running in separate cpu core there are 3 ways to improve performance(actually way more, these 3 are most common):
+        * concurrency - ability to run multiple threads within single process, where each thread running in separate cpu core There are 3 ways to improve performance(actually way more, these 3 are most common):
         * pipelining - execute different substeps of sequential code in parallel
         * execute multiple instructions simultaneously
         * out-of-order execution - execute instructions in different order then they were originally written in programming language